 Childhood is a journey towards independence and it’s critical that students be allowed to venture out on their own at times.
 Thanks to advances in technology, this process is now a lot easier for boarding school staff to manage.
 Where traditional paper-based and spreadsheet processes were cumbersome and time-consuming, online management systems for boarding schools keep it simple – and allow students to take more responsibility.

 Boarding management systems (BMS) have been developed to help solve this problem by giving boarding staff a single system to keep track of all their students’ activities.
-Core features include:

-Organising student leave used to be a very time-consuming, paper heavy and unreliable process but this can now be straightforward using a BMS.
+Coordinating leave requests: Organising student leave used to be a very time-consuming, paper heavy and unreliable process but this can now be straightforward using a BMS.
 Students use their devices to apply for leave, automatically notifying parents and hosts for approval while giving staff full visibility and control of the process.
 Everything is organised in the cloud, meaning staff can keep track of students from anywhere.

-Staff can take roll calls from their phones, instantly updating information.
+Roll checks: Staff can take roll calls from their phones, instantly updating information.

-A BMS also enables staff to record, track and analyse behavioural and pastoral information such as “messy dorms” and “required medication”.
+Pastoral care records: A BMS also enables staff to record, track and analyse behavioural and pastoral information such as “messy dorms” and “required medication”.
 Having accurate data means risks can be identified and care can be optimised.

 Ultimately, the biggest benefit of BMS is that it gives boarding staff one place to keep track of all their student’s boarding activity.
 This means they can enhance their record keeping, improve their security and deliver greater care for their students.